Spouses of presidents of Finland

 The first presidential spouse was Ester Ståhlberg, who married the then-incumbent President K. J. Ståhlberg in 1920.

-The current spouse is Jenni Haukio, wife of President Sauli Niinistö, who has held the position since March 1, 2012.
+The current spouse is Suzanne Innes-Stubb, wife of President Alexander Stubb, who has held the position since March 1, 2024.

 The only man to have been spouse of a president of Finland is Pentti Arajärvi, the partner and husband of President Tarja Halonen, who served from 2000 to 2012.
 They married in 2000 in Mäntyniemi, during her first term.